blouyakis/emt_basic/module_4_test.md

 ### Q6 🟡
 **Front**
-78-year-old female bicycle crash; transiently awake then unresponsive.
-Suspect:
+A 78-year-old female fell off her bicycle and struck her head.
+She tells you she does not remember the crash.
+Bystanders tell you that she was unresponsive before your arrival.
+While you are assessing her, she becomes unresponsive.
+You should suspect a(n):
 • Vasovagal episode • **Epidural bleed** • Subdural bleed • Intracerebral bleed

 **Back**